-The children join the adults for the first fifteen minutes of meeting for worship, then have separate activities in the children’s room for the rest of the hour.
+At the Meeting House children join the adults for the first fifteen minutes of meeting for worship, then have separate activities in the children’s room , or outside in garden, for the rest of the hour.

-Theme – there is a termly theme on a subject linked to Quaker beliefs and values.
+Each term there is a theme linked to Quaker beliefs and values.
 We aim to support our young people on their spiritual journeys through discussion, questioning and exploration.
-Recent themes have included ‘Quaker journeys in the past and present’, ‘Exploring other Faiths’ and the ‘Quaker testimonies’.
+Recent themes have included “Ways into Stillness” and “Our Fellow Creatures”.
 Adult volunteers are encouraged to make activities engaging and interactive.
-They may draw inspiration from and use Quaker writings, bible stories and other sources of material.
+They may draw inspiration from, and use, Quaker writings, Bible stories and other sources of material.

-Luton and Leighton area meeting – our local meeting is part of Luton and Leighton area meeting, which consists of nine Quaker meetings from the wider geographical area.
+Our local meeting is part of Luton and Leighton area meeting, which consists of nine Quaker meetings from the wider geographical area.

-Luton and Leighton area meeting camp – is held every summer for ten days.
+Luton and Leighton area meeting camp is held every summer for ten days.
 This is an opportunity to live simply by camping together on a field, in a mixed age Quaker community.
-It is particularly popular with families with children and young people.
+It is particularly popular with families with children.
 For more information, see llquakers.org.uk/quakercamps